Manhwa Review | May Belongs to Me by eol

 Review:

 For me, the best part of this is how cat-like May is, which is the crux of this story.
 His facial features and overall personality are cat-like, which goes beyond a simple archetype.
-It adds an additional dark layer to the story when the foundation of Jooin and May’s relationship is based on the co-ownership of a cat from their childhood.
-Jooin named it May (because of the month he found it in), and May called it Shadow (for clarity, I will refer to the cat as Shadow).
-Both names are symbolic in that Jooin longs to be with May, love him, and feel loved in return, while May unknowingly lives in the shadow of this pet because he longs to be wanted and loved by Jooin.
+It adds a dark layer to the story, as the foundation of Jooin and May’s relationship is the co-ownership of a cat from their childhood.
+Jooin named it May (because it was found in May), and May called it Shadow (for clarity, I will refer to the cat as Shadow).
+Both names are symbolic: Jooin longs to be with May, to love him, and to feel loved in return, while May unknowingly lives in the shadow of this pet because he longs to be wanted and loved by Jooin.

 This is only further solidified after May declares, as a child, that he can replace Shadow for Jooin.
 Shadow is May, at least to Jooin, and May is the one who put that in his mind.
-I love May’s realization when he recalls telling Jooin that he is still there, though Shadow had died, to don the collar.
-I also like that Jooin feeding May cat treats ended up getting explained because Jooin didn’t actually see May as Shadow, but instead, as children, May really liked eating those cat treats.
-It helped ground some of Jooin’s strange behavior in reality but did not fully explain his psychopathic tendencies.
+I love May’s realization when he recalls telling Jooin that he is still there to don the collar, though Shadow had died.
+I also like that Jooin feeding May cat treats ended up getting explained because Jooin didn’t actually see May as Shadow at all.
+May actually really liked eating those cat treats when they were kids, and that is what Jooin was going off of.
+It helped ground some of Jooin’s strange behavior in reality, but did not fully explain his psychopathic tendencies.

-I was just getting ready to finish up this review when I realized I hadn’t mentioned the art at all.
+I was just about to finish this review when I realized I hadn’t mentioned the art at all.
 The art is nice.
 It isn’t always the most consistent, with the face shapes going a bit wonky sometimes, but it is pretty enough.
 Plus, let’s face it, the smut is most important here, and it is beautiful, haha.

 Results: